MarcelloDeidda/music-theory/README.md

 #### Chords

-The file "./chord-builder.js" cointains a Class with static methods:
+The file "./chord-builder.js" cointains the class ChordBuilder with the following static methods:

 - **majorChord(root)** returns a major chord from a single note
 - **minorChord(root)** returns a minor chord from a single note
 - **diminishedChord(root)** returns a diminished chord from a single note
 - **augmentedChord(root)** returns a augmented chord from a single note
 - **dominantSeventhChord(root)** returns a dominant seventh chord from a single note
-- **triadFromKey(degree, tonic, keySignature)** returns a triad of a scale starting at tonic
+- **triadFromKey(degree, tonic, keySignature)** returns a triad of a scale starting at **tonic**

 #### Intervals

-The file "./interval-calculator.js" contains a Class with static methods:
+The file "./interval-calculator.js" contains the class IntervalCalculator with the following static methods:

 - *private* **calculateDistance(firstNote, secondNote)** calculates the number distance between two notes
 - *private* **calculateSemitones(firstNote, secondNote)** calculates the number of semitones between two notes